 |---|---|

-| Income inequality | Higher income → more likely to afford down payment + qualify |
+| Income inequality | Higher income → more likely to afford down payment and qualify |

 | Student loan debt | Delays saving for down payment by 4–7 years |

-| Discrimination history | Redlining effects persist in wealth gaps |
+| Discrimination history | Redlining effects persist in wealth gaps today |

-| Credit score differences | Lower scores → harder to qualify or higher rates |
+| Credit score differences | Lower scores → harder to qualify or face higher rates |

 | Housing costs vs. wages | Prices rising 3x faster than incomes since 2019 |

-| Down payment barriers | Median down payment for first-time buyers: $26,000 |
+| Down payment barriers | Median first-time buyer down payment: $26,000 |

-| Zoning restrictions | Limit housing supply, especially affordable types |
+| Zoning restrictions | Limit housing supply, especially affordable entry-level types |

-| Generational wealth transfers | Family help with down payment strongly predicts ownership |
+| Generational wealth transfers | Family help with down payment is a strong predictor of ownership |

 First-Time Buyers vs. Repeat Buyers